Peter Gabriel discography: Singles

 a.
 "Shock the Monkey" also reached No. 64 on the Billboard R&B Singles chart and No. 26 on the Dance Music/Club Play chart.

 b.
 "Sledgehammer" also reached No. 61 on the Billboard Hot R&B/Hip-Hop Singles & Tracks chart and No. 1 on the Dance Music/Club Play chart.

 c.
 "Shakin' the Tree" also reached No. 9 on the Billboard Modern Rock Tracks chart.

 d.
 "Digging in the Dirt" also reached No. 1 on the Billboard Modern Rock Tracks chart.

 e.
 "Steam" also reached No. 1 on the Billboard Modern Rock Tracks chart.

 f.
 "Kiss That Frog" also reached No. 18 on the Billboard Modern Rock Tracks chart.

 g.
 "Lovetown" also reached No. 22 on the Billboard Modern Rock Tracks chart.

 h.
 "When You're Falling" also reached No. 27 on the Billboard Adult Top 40 chart.

 i.
 "The Barry Williams Show" was deemed ineligible for the UK Singles Chart, as its length broke chart regulations for single releases, therefore it was instead listed as an EP and featured on the Budget Albums Chart where it reached No. 4.

 j.
+"Salala" reached No. 21 on the Adult Alternative Airplay chart.

+k.
 "Road to Joy" reached No. 4 on the Adult Alternative Airplay chart.